William Frederick Havemeyer

-William Frederick Havemeyer (February 12, 1804 – November 30, 1874) was an American businessman and politician who served three times as Mayor of New York City during the 19th century.
+William Frederick Havemeyer (February 12, 1804 – November 30, 1874) was an American businessman and politician who served three times as mayor of New York City during the 19th century.

 Early years

-Havemeyer was born in New York City at No. 31 Pine Street.
+Havemeyer was born in New York City at No. 31 Pine Street in Financial District, Manhattan.
 He was the son of William Havemeyer (1770–1851) who was the first of the family to emigrate from Germany to America.
 He had been left an orphan in childhood, and at the age of fifteen went to London, where he learned the trade of sugar refining, becoming in time the superintendent of the refinery.
 In 1799, he came to New York City under contract to Edmund Seaman & Co. and took charge of their sugar house on Pine Street.

 His father began his own business in 1807, establishing one of the first sugar refineries in New York City, on Vandam Street between Hudson and Greenwich Streets in the modern-day neighborhood of Hudson Square.
 In the same year, he took out his naturalization papers.

 The younger Havemeyer grew up near the family sugar refinery.
 He received a liberal arts education, attending Columbia College of Columbia University, graduating in 1823.
 Soon after graduation he entered his father's service as clerk and obtained a thorough business training.
 In 1828, he formed a partnership with his cousin, Frederick Christian Havemeyer (1807–1891), under the firm name of W. F. & F. C. Havemeyer, sugar refiners.
 In 1842, he sold out his interest in the firm to his brother Albert.
 Thus after fourteen years, while still young, he retired from business a wealthy man.